 - DisplayPort and Mini DisplayPort (up to 15 meters)

-If you cannot mount your player PC directly behind the screen or at least close to it, there is another, inexpensive way to bridge larger distances: so-called CAT extenders.
+If you cannot mount your player directly behind the screen or at least close to it, there is another, inexpensive way to bridge larger distances: so-called CAT extenders.
 This is a special adapter device that transforms a connector/cable type like HDMI into a signal that can be transferred over a common CAT-5 or CAT-6Ethernet network cable (twisted pair).
-In many scenarios these kind of cables are already installed and can easily be used for this purpose without having to lay out new wires.
+In many scenarios these kinds of cables are already installed and can easily be used for this purpose without having to lay out new wires.
 Depending on the type of cable and which CAT extender you choose, you can bridge up to 100 meters.
 Distances of 20-50 meters can be managed with most CAT extenders using normal CAT-5 wires.
 The only thing you have to take into account is that you cannot use such a cable for networking AND for the CAT extender.
 You have to use a separate cable that is not used for anything else.

 Apart from the CAT extenders, there is signal amplification available for connector/cable types such as VGA, which also allow a larger distance.
 Additionally, there are also wireless solutions available, however these cannot bridge very large distances and they often are prone to interference.